SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 You can keep your current adverting setup.
 We're compatible with AdSense, DoubleClick and Criteo, to name a few.

 == Changelog ==

+= v2.8.9 =
+* Fixed Support us message not disapearing once logged in if it was displayed via the shortcode

 = v2.8.8 =
 * Implemented a shortcode to display the "Support us" message